Skip to Content

 Why Aren’t More Guns Going Off?

-The very sobering thought is that the chronic inflammation, which wheat is so effective at creating (in fact it took three parts to explain all the ways wheat can cause it,) appears to be common to everyone.17, 20, 55
+The very sobering thought is that the chronic inflammation, which wheat is so effective at creating (in fact it took three parts to explain all the ways wheat can cause it), appears to be common to everyone.17, 20, 55 So why aren’t we all sick?

-This is where we need to flip things around and remember there are two parts to the Russian Roulette analogy.
+This is where we need to flip things around and remember there are two parts to the Russian roulette analogy.
 Wheat causes our immune system to put the gun to our heads and pull the trigger, but there still needs to be a bullet in the chamber.
 The genetic susceptibility has to be there.

 Sure enough, a genetic susceptibility to chronic inflammation has been identified in many conditions.
 Often taking the form of a hyper-sensitivity to inflammation or a failure of the Treg system to suppress it.

-Making a further case for the importance of genetics, people with one of these conditions are often more susceptible to the others.58-63
+People with one of these conditions are often more susceptible to the others.58-63

 Still, There Are a Lot of Bullets…

-Recent research is showing more and more that inappropriate chronic inflammation is at the heart of almost every “disease of civilization” including cancer,64, 65 metabolic disorders,66, 67 Alzheimer’s disease,68 most autoimmune conditions,30, 35 and heart disease where aberrant macrophages (immune cells) form the atherosclerotic plaques.69, 70
+Recent research is showing more and more that inappropriate chronic inflammation is at the heart of almost every “disease of civilization” including cancer,64, 65 metabolic disorders,66, 67 Alzheimer’s disease,68 most autoimmune conditions,30, 35 and heart disease where aberrant macrophages form the atherosclerotic plaques.69, 70 That amounts to a whole lot of genetic bullets.

-So feel free to do as the Washington Post article says, eat your bread, and trust your luck that the chamber is empty.
-But with that many potential bullets in the revolver and chronic inflammation – so effectively produced by wheat – ready to pull the trigger, I’m personally going to avoid putting the gun to my head.
+So feel free to do as the Washington Post article says: eat your bread, and trust your luck that the chamber is empty.
+But with that many potential bullets in the revolver and chronic inflammation (so effectively produced by wheat) ready to pull the trigger, I’m personally going to avoid putting the gun to my head.

 References